saggy/AndroidCirleProgressIndicator/README.md

 # Configuration

 The progress ring is defined in /res/drawable/circle_progress_foreground.xml.
-The developer can modify the ring thickness inside the code(<shape>) tags:
+The developer can modify the ring thickness inside the applicable tags:

-code(
+'''XML
 <shape
 	android:innerRadius="@dimen/sixty_dp"
 	android:shape="ring"